Getting Started

 Request the necessary permissions and features

 All permissions that require user interaction are handled in the SDK already.
-All that is left to do is to add them:
+All that is left to do is add them:

 • Android